Antonio-Cruciani/DREG-DynamicRandomExpanderGenerator/readme.md

 # Dynamic Random (Expander) Graph Generator

- This is a function package for people interested in studying graphs that evolves over time.
+ This is a function package for people interested in studying graphs that evolve over time.
 Anyone with a basic understanding of Python can create their own dynamic graph.